 - The need to care for an ill family member/dependent.

 The first course of action is to explore flexible work options, such as remote work or flexible schedules, where possible.
 Because flexible work arrangements are not always appropriate or viable due to personal and operational realities, we want to highlight the university’s leave programs available during the UO COVID-19 response.

 UO COVID-19 Leave Program

-- Full-time employees receive 80 hours of additional paid sick leave.
+- Full-time employees receive 80 hours of additional paid leave.

-- Part-time employees receive enough pro-rated, additional sick leave to cover two weeks of work.
+- Part-time employees receive enough pro-rated, additional paid leave to cover two weeks of work.

 - Will be paid at the employee’s full rate of pay for all covered purposes unlike the federal program.